asengupta07/vij-admin/README.md

 ### Prerequisites
 - Node.js 18+ (or Bun), npm/yarn/pnpm
 - MongoDB 6+ (local or Atlas)
+- Redis (for rate limiting and dedup windows)

 ### 1) Configure environment
 Set the required environment variables before running the server.